-Shall be calibrated to an atomic clock.
-Governance can specify the granularity/level of accuracy.
+Node may drive the time from an atomic clock or from another node designated as a source clock (timing source).
+All nodes shall use the same time specified by the governance.
+This is to avoid time mismatch between nodes.

+The nodes have the capability to follow and noting the PDL time specified by the governance, even if it deviates from the local time (geographical time.).

+For example, governance may have UTC as its time and all the nodes shall use UTC time as their time.

 Terminatable

 Eternal contracts can cause problems such as unwanted executions and unauthorised future access.
-Hence there should be a mechanism to terminate or deactivate smart contracts after a certain date/time.
+There should be a mechanism to terminate or deactivate smart contracts after a certain date/time.
+See clause 6.5.2 for details on smart contract termination.

 NOTE: if a developer doesn’t provide a mechanism to deactivate the smart contract, then it shall be known before the deployment of the contract.
 Consequently, it is advised to have a management action to perform the same.

+A smart contract shall be terminatable.

+A smart contract shall include a function that can terminate the smart contract.

+The owner and governance shall ensure that the parties execute the contract, should also safely terminate it as per specifications in clause 6.3.3

 Security

 Security of a smart contract is an important matter because insecure smart contract may allow unauthorised parties to access the data and perform executions.
-The details are given in clause xxx.
+The details are given in clause 10 for details.

+Reusability (may be removed)

+A smart contract shall be reusable as much as possible (same as RLC 2).

 Solutions for Architecture and Functional Modelling

-Introduction:
+Introduction

 Smart contracts are designed to enable secure executions of the contracts.
 This clause highlights the architectural and functional requirements; also, solutions for designing a secure smart contract.